 Washingtonian Temperance Society

-The Springfield, Illinois, chapter of a nationwide movement of temperance societies that were aimed at reforming drinkers by offering moral support and sharing stories of alcohol abuse.
-The only requirement for membership was to pledge total abstinence from alcohol.
-The organizations were known as "Washington" or "Washingtonian" temperance societies, and its members were often referred to as "Washingtonians."
-Formed in Baltimore in 1840, the movement quickly spread, and chapters were begun in many cities like Springfield.
-As early as April 1841, news of the Washingtonian movement was published in Springfield newspapers, and the Springfield chapter officially formed in December: by January, the Springfield chapter claimed over 300 members.
+The Washingtonian movement spread to Illinois, and Springfield became a fertile ground for its message.
+As early as April 1841, news of the Washingtonian movement was published in Springfield newspapers, and the Springfield chapter officially formed in December; by January, the Springfield chapter claimed over 300 members.
 By February 1842, Springfield's African-American population had formed their own Washingtonian Society.
-While apparently not a member himself, Lincoln did deliver several addresses to the local Washingtonian societies.
+While apparently not a member himself, Abraham Lincoln did deliver several addresses to the local Washingtonian societies.

-The Foundation, Progress and Principles of the Washington Temperance Society of Baltimore (Baltimore: John D. Toy, 1842), 12-15, 35-36, 39-42; W. H. Daniels, ed., Temperance Reform and Its Great Reformers (Cincinnati: Hitchcock & Walden, 1878), 95-96; Sangamo Journal (Springfield, IL), 16 April 1841, 1:6; 24 December 1841, 3:1; 31 December 1841, 2:7; 14 January 1842, 2:1; 25 February 1842, 2:7; Report of Address Before the Springfield Washington Temperance Society; Douglas L. Wilson and Rodney O. Davis, eds., Herndon's Informants: Letters, Interviews, and Statements about Abraham Lincoln (Urbana: University of Illinois Press, 1998), 389, 452.
+Ronald G. Walters, American Reformers 1815-1860, rev. ed.
+(New York: Hill and Wang, 1997), 133-34; The Foundation, Progress and Principles of the Washington Temperance Society of Baltimore (Baltimore: John D. Toy, 1842), 12-15, 35-36, 39-42; W. H. Daniels, ed., Temperance Reform and Its Great Reformers (Cincinnati: Hitchcock & Walden, 1878), 95-96; Sangamo Journal (Springfield, IL), 16 April 1841, 1:6; 24 December 1841, 3:1; 31 December 1841, 2:7; 14 January 1842, 2:1; 25 February 1842, 2:7; Report of Address Before the Springfield Washington Temperance Society; Douglas L. Wilson and Rodney O. Davis, eds., Herndon's Informants: Letters, Interviews, and Statements about Abraham Lincoln (Urbana: University of Illinois Press, 1998), 389, 452.